thieren/eufy-test-client/README.md

 ### How to use

-1. Download the code to a folder on your computer.
+1. Download the code via `git -clone --recursive https://github.com/thieren/eufy-test-client.git`
-2. Edit `config.js` and update your credentials for the eufy cloud.
+2. Change into the created `eufy-test-client` folder
-3. Run `npm install` in a terminal in the location where you downloaded the code
+3. Run `cd eufy-security-client; npm install; npm run build; cd ..; npm install` This installs and builds the development dependencies and may take a while.
-4. Run `node index.js` and follow the onscreen menu.
+4. Run `node index.js`

 ### Current features
 - Connect to eufy security cloud